Ethereum has taken the world by storm...but how does it work and why is it becoming so popular?

 8.6.
 How Do You Mine Ethereum?

-Ethereum is mined in a similar way to Bitcoin - using the Proof of Stake model.
+Ethereum is mined in a similar way to Bitcoin - using the Proof of Work model.

 However, with plans for the Casper Protocol, Ethereum is moving towards Proof of Stake.